Best fitness trackers 2024: Measure steps, sleep, calories and more

 You are on a budget: The membership is quite pricey.

-The Whoop 4.0 does not resemble any other fitness tracker on the market — but that's what makes it so special.
+The Whoop 4.0 does not resemble any other fitness tracker on the market — but that is what makes it so special.
 This peculiar-looking wearable lacks a giant touchscreen or bulky buttons; instead, it comes with a discrete “sensor suite” and a woven, elasticated strap.
 It may come as a surprise, but the Woop 4.0 does not count steps, either.
 What you get, however, is continuous monitoring of health metrics including heart rate, skin temperature and heart rate variability, as well as in-depth sleep tracking.
 This data is then combined and analysed to produce three easy-to-understand daily scores; strain, sleep and recovery.

 During our Whoop 4.0 review, we tested it for nearly a month, and found this alternative approach had both benefits and drawbacks.
 This fitness tracker will not find any devoted fans among endurance athletes, since it does not have a screen, in-built GPS or other features that display stats while running.
 On the other hand, its discreet, screenless design will appeal to swimmers and weightlifters.

 The Whoop 4.0 feels sturdy, durable and shows no signs of damage after being smacked with a dumbbell or submerged in a swimming pool.
+It really is a game-changer.

 The strain, sleep and recovery scores allowed us to get the most out of our training sessions without having to ponder on the individual metrics.
 But if you like your numbers, you can still get plenty of in-depth data on the Woop's dedicated app.
+The Whoop 4.0 is a fabulous one-of-a-kind wearable and we can thoroughly recommend it if you are tired of classic fitness watches.

 Back to the top ⤴